xhdix/openconnect-installer/README.md

 # openconnect-installer
-Openconnect installer - Pre-Alpha in Debian
+Openconnect installer - Pre-Alpha in Debian and CentOS